tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

-Also, having a rule similar to "pair with at least N different people" can be good to introduce some variety into the pool, and break up that one friend group that you would easily believe spends 2 hours a day "pairing" exclusively with each other where they just bullshit about their amazing Pokemon' collection nonstop.
+Also, having a rule similar to "pair with at least N different people" can be good to introduce some variety into the pool, and break up that one friend group that you would easily believe spends 2 hours a day "pairing" exclusively with each other where they just gab about their amazing Pokemon' collection nonstop.

 #### Cut the DMs